SamsungLabs/unsupervised-face-restoration/README.md

 ## Fine-tuning using Pseudo Targets

 ### SwinIR
 Prepare a config file for fine-tuning by following the example config [here](./configs/main/swinir_gan.yaml).
-To illustrate the procedure for fine-tuning, we use it as an example:
+Specifically, make sure the paths specified under the `data` section are correct.
+Then run the following commands for fine-tuning:
 ```
 config=configs/main/swinir_gan.yaml
 log_dir=logs/swinir_gan_finetune